 There are other online tools you can use to emulate Flash features.

 When using WordPress, some plugins let you access particular web objects with a decent file size to ensure your website functions well.
 Too many elements will still negatively affect your website.

 Replace your existing Flash content with other similar features.

 Your website becomes heavy and slow without healthy browser caching practices.

-Things like server-side caching can reduce cache memory and overall improve your speed.
+Things like server-side caching can reduce cache memory and improve your speed overall.

-Most people know to delete their browser cache to make a site load faster, but if you are running the website, you’ll have to do server-side caching.
+Most people know to delete their browser cache to make a site load faster, but if you run the website, you’ll have to do server-side caching.

 Server-side web caching uses web proxies to retain cached memory from a web server.

 With lower cached memory, your speed test results become higher as your website is lighter.

 7. Too Many Ads